Santino Corleone: They shoot my father and it's business, my ass!

 Agent "Sorry, sweetheart, wrong turn."

 - Assassins throughout history (ex.
 CIA, Mobsters, any Fanatic, etc.) probably felt this way.
-Getting to know a person before killing them is a time consuming process that takes a lot of effort.
+Getting to know a person before killing them is a time consuming process which usually (if not always) takes much effort.
 It just wouldn't be practical in most cases to make it personal.